voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 title: Comparing React Hooks with Vue Composition API
 summary: What are their similarities and differences?
 ---
 **Note: The Vue Composition API is a work in progress and is subject to future changes.
-Nothing regarding Composition API is 100% sure until Vue 3.0 arrives**
+Nothing regarding the Vue Composition API is 100% sure until Vue 3.0 arrives.**

 React presents [Hooks](https://reactjs.org/docs/hooks-intro.html) as an alternative to [classes extending React.Component](https://reactjs.org/docs/react-component.html) for writing components.
-They have received an overwhelming positive reaction from the community, since for a long time there has been a steep learning curve for adopting classes and situations like starting a new component as a stateless function and realizing later we need state and having to refactor the whole component as a `class`.
+They have received an overwhelming positive reaction from the community, since for a long time there has been a steep learning curve for adopting classes, and situations like starting a new component as a stateless function and realizing later we need state and having to refactor the whole component as a `class`.

-Vue recently presented the [Vue Composition API RFC](https://vue-composition-api-rfc.netlify.com), a new API for writing Vue components inspired by React Hooks but with many interesting differences that I will discuss in this post.
-This RFC has a really controversial story, since it started with [a previous version called Functio-based Component API](https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md) that received [lots of criticism](https://github.com/vuejs/rfcs/pull/42) from certain part of the community, based on the fear of Vue starting to be more complicated and less like the simple library that people liked in the first place.
+Vue recently presented the [Composition API RFC](https://vue-composition-api-rfc.netlify.com), a new API for writing Vue components inspired by React Hooks but with some interesting differences that I will discuss in this post.
+This RFC has a really controversial story, since it started with [a previous version called Function-based Component API](https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md) that received [lots of criticism](https://github.com/vuejs/rfcs/pull/42) from certain part of the community, based on the fear of Vue starting to be more complicated and less like the simple library that people liked in the first place.

-The Vue core team made a great emphasis on assuring the community that this new API won't make the original API (now informally referred as the "Options-based API") disappear, and we will be even be able to [combine both components API](https://vue-composition-api-rfc.netlify.com/#usage-alongside-existing-api) together.
+The Vue core team made a great emphasis on assuring the community that this new API won't make the original API (now informally referred as the "Options-based API") disappear.
+The current iteration of the proposal allows developers to even [combine both components APIs](https://vue-composition-api-rfc.netlify.com/#usage-alongside-existing-api) together.

+So, let's get started studying the different aspects that characterized React Hooks and the Vue Composition API and walkthrough certain differences that we might find along the way ⏯

-## Number of executions of the code
+## Execution of the code
 React hooks allow you to "hook into" React functionalities like the component state and side effects handling.
 You make use of hooks inside function components so each time the component renders, the hooks are evaluated.

-This is one of the first differences we can identify between React Hooks and Vue Composition API, **React hooks run each time the component renders while Vue setup function is only executed once**.
+The new Vue Composition API is based on a new component option called `setup`. `setup` is called after the `beforeCreate` hook (in Vue, a "hook" is a lifecycle method) and before the `created` hook.
+This is one of the first differences we can identify between React Hooks and Vue Composition API, **React hooks run each time the component renders while the `setup` function from is only executed once**.
 Because React Hooks can get executed multiple times, there are [certain rules](https://reactjs.org/docs/hooks-rules.html) the render function must follow, one of them being:

 > Don’t call Hooks inside loops, conditions, or nested functions.